jonhadfield/soba/README.md

 ## rotating backups

 A new bundle is created every time a change is detected in the repository.
 To keep only the _x_ most recent, use the following provider specific environment variables:
 `GITEA_BACKUPS=x`
 `GITHUB_BACKUPS=x`
 `GITLAB_BACKUPS=x`
 `BITBUCKET_BACKUPS=x`

 ## notifications

 ### webhooks
 *(since release 1.2.8)*
-To send a webhook on completion of a run set the environment variable `SOBA_WEBHOOK_URL` with the url of the endpoint.
+To send a webhook on completion of a run: set the environment variable `SOBA_WEBHOOK_URL` with the url of the endpoint.
 For example:
 `$ export SOBA_WEBHOOK_URL=https://api.example.com/webhook`

 #### webhook payload
 The payload is a JSON document containing details of the backup run.
 The default format lists each repository and the success or failure of its backup.
 You can see an example [here](examples/webhook.json).
 For a shorter format, with just stats on the success and failure counts, use the environment variable `SOBA_WEBOOK_FORMAT`.
 For example:
 `$ export SOBA_WEBHOOK_FORMAT=short`
 You can see a sample [here](examples/webhook-short.json).
 *The default format (if not specified) is `long`*

+> NOTE: The long format webhook will contain a list of your repos and, if there's an error, may contain other details including URLs.
+Please keep this in mind when sending to endpoints that may be insecure.

+### ntfy
+*(since release 1.2.10)*
+ntfy is a popular service that enables push notifications for desktop and mobile apps.
+To send a message on completion of a run: set the environment variable `SOBA_NTFY_URL` with the url of the endpoint.
+For example:
+`$ export SOBA_NTFY_URL=https://ntfy.sh/example-topic`

 ## logging